jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Is it a surprise the Internet Age started in 1970?

 As computers got faster and smaller, it made typing and printing increasingly easy.
 The almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, used computers to make more memos, rules, and regulations.

 That's how the middle-men kept growing.

 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.
-The middle-men love this sweet-spot.
-They can use digital technology but customers can't.
+The middle-men love this historical sweet-spot; it lets them use digital technology while the customers can't.

-We didn't notice how screwed we're getting.
+Main Street didn't notice how screwed we're getting.

 Too many of us on Main Street thought being a consumer meant it was okay to assume "they" in the medical system would work for our best interest.
 Or, we've been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.

 In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
 A 3500% increase in government and corporate middlemen means hospital paramedica, cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
-More ventilators are needed now.
 Face masks are already running low.
-As are disinfectanting cleaners.
+So are disinfectanting cleaners.
 Hand sanitizers are often empty.
+More ventilators are needed, but no one knows where to get them.
 Even with so many bureaucrats, and so many historical examples, no one in our health-care system was planning for a disaster.

-Likewise, whenever there is a storm, car and property claim departments scramble to keep up.
+Likewise, whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.

 Customers can wait hours to speak with somebody, and months to get their checks.
 Much of the time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

 I felt sorry for them.
 They paid for insurance, their claim was approved, but they were still like a marooned man on beach with no levers of power to get what they needed.